municipioriogrande/blog/plugins/wp-fastest-cache/readme.txt

 You can find more information on our web site (<a href="http://www.wpfastestcache.com/">wpfastestcache.com</a>)

-This plugin creates static html files from your dynamic WordPress blog.
 When a page is rendered, php and mysql are used.
 Therefore, system needs RAM and CPU.
 If many visitors come to a site, system uses lots of RAM and CPU so page is rendered so slowly.
 In this case, you need a cache system not to render page again and again.
 Cache system generates a static html file and saves.
 Other users reach to static html page.
+<br><br>
+In addition, the site speed is used in Google’s search ranking algorithm so cache plugins that can improve your page load time will also improve your SEO ranking.
 <br><br>
 Setup of this plugin is so easy.
 You don't need to modify the .htacces file.
 It will be modified automatically.